amineelkouhen/mcp-cockroachdb/README.md

 ### With Docker

 You can use a dockerized deployment of this server.
-You can either build your own image or use the official [CockroachDB MCP Docker](https://hub.docker.com/r/mcp/cockroachdb) image.
+You can either build your image or use the official [CockroachDB MCP Docker](https://hub.docker.com/r/mcp/cockroachdb) image.

-If you'd like to build your own image, the CockroachDB MCP Server provides a Dockerfile.
+If you'd like to build your image, the CockroachDB MCP Server provides a Dockerfile.
 Build this server's image with:

 ```commandline
 docker build -t mcp-cockroachdb .